bigcommerce/hello-world-app-python-flask/README.md

 # Bigcommerce Sample App: Hello World in Python and Flask

-A sample Flask app which demonstrates using the [Bigcommerce API](https://pypi.python.org/pypi/bigcommerce-api) as an integrated app within the Bigcommerce control panel.
+A sample Flask app which demonstrates using the [Bigcommerce API](https://pypi.python.org/pypi/bigcommerce) as a single click app within the Bigcommerce control panel.

 ## Getting Started